0030 to 0130 AT: The Information Age

 Middle Information Age to early Interplanetary Age light combat armor consisting of layers of synthetic chitin and diamondoid plating over an underlayer of kevlar and arachnoweave.

-The climate change crisis on Old Earth peaked during the Interplanetary period with a two metre rise in sea-levels
+The climate change crisis on Old Earth peaked during the Interplanetary period with a two meter rise in sea-levels.

 In the latter half of the Information Age and even well into the early Interplanetary Age, genetic engineering corporations had a problem: they had to find mothers to carry the genetically altered children they produced.
 Popular vids from the time tell story after story of young women from Asia (Particularly Cambodia and Thailand) being sold into corporate slavery as surrogate mothers for the gengineered children arranged by major corporations, though this practice was simply not as prevalent as popular imagination supposed.